-- At 5:04 p.m.
-CDT, the Gas Control Manager notified the Senior Director of Gas Control and System Planning of the potential failure.
-At approximately 5:13 p.m.
-CDT, the Gas Control Manager notified the Lead Mechanic of the Dunn Team and requested on-site support at the Dunn Compressor Station.
-At approximately 5:19 p.m.
-CDT, the Senior Director of Operations set up a Teams conference bridge with stakeholders to assist in facilitating the isolation and control of the potential failure. - At approximately 5:29 p.m.
+- At approximately 5:29 p.m.
 CDT, the pipeline technician arrived at the failure site and confirmed a pipeline failure with a fire at Jessieville Junction.
 At approximately 5:31 p.m.
 CDT, a Malvern pipeline technician isolated the BT-1-AS 16-inch pipeline at downstream Gate 88 Valve. - At approximately 6:15 p.m.
 CDT, Respondent determined that the BT-1-AN 24-inch, BT-1 16-inch, BT-1-AS 16-inch, and BT-1 30-inch pipelines were impacted by the failure, and the BT-1 16-inch pipeline was isolated at downstream Gate 88 Valve.
 At approximately 6:30 p.m.
 CDT, a pipeline technician isolated BT-1 and BT-1-AN at upstream Dry Fork Valves.
 At approximately 11:05 p.m.
 CDT, Respondent's on-site personnel confirmed that the fire at the failure site had significantly diminished and was under control.
 Respondent's personnel remained overnight at the location of the failure, Gate 88 Valve, and Dry Fork Valves. - At approximately 7:44 a.m.
 CDT on October 5, 2023, Respondent confirmed that the fire at the failure site was extinguished.
 At approximately 8:00 a.m.
 CDT, Respondent initiated the operation of air movers at both the Dry Fork Valve and Gate 88 Valve.
 At approximately 12:55 p.m.
-CDT, the failure site was cleared for access. - Both BT-1-AN 24-inch and BT-1 16-inch pipelines were isolated from approximately 13 miles upstream (north of failure location) at Dry Fork Valve and 16 miles downstream (south of failure location) at Gate 88 Valve.
+CDT, the failure site was cleared for access. - Both BT-1-AN 24-inch and BT-1 16-inch pipelines were isolated from approximately 13 miles upstream (north of failure location) at Dry Fork Valve and 12 miles downstream (south of failure location) at Gate 88 Valve.
 All pipelines entering and leaving the Jessieville Junction Station remain in a shutdown condition. - The failure occurred at approximately mile post (MP) 3830+51 to 3831+28 at Jessieville Junction Station on Respondent's Malvern AR-7 Pipeline System BT-1-AN 24-inch line in Jessieville, Arkansas. - Respondent reported the Incident to the National Response Center (NRC) at 5:44 p.m.
 CDT on October 4, 2023 (NRC Report No. 1380909), indicating there was a fire and release of gas of approximately 99,860 MCF. - The natural gas was released to the atmosphere with no injuries or fatalities associated with this incident.
-Two occupants of a home approximately 645 feet from the failure location were temporarily evacuated from the residence.
+Two occupants of a home approximately one mile from the failure location were temporarily evacuated from the residence.
 The failure resulted in an explosion and fire when the gas ignited and caused the ejection of at least two portions of pipe: approximately 34 feet of 24-inch pipe, which landed on the yard fence towards the northeast direction approximately 55 feet from the failure location, and approximately 9 feet of 24-inch pipe, which landed on the other side of the dirt road towards the east direction approximately 180 feet from the failure location.
 A third small piece of pipe was discovered approximately 90 feet to the southwest of the failure site.
 It is currently unknown whether the third piece was ejected as a result of the pipeline failure.